ritikakhandelwal-17/Dashboard/README.md

 The data is hardcoded as of now for further usage data from APIs can be used.

+Top division contain profile and name of candidate (having color changing feature), further other items like name and logo of website can be added.

 It has following Sections

 1.Navigation Bar: Vertical navigation bar in left having various options also when mouse is over any element the background color of element changes.